SKIP TO MAIN CONTENT

 Gender Equality Locally

 In Dallas, 60% of minimum wage jobs are held by women.
-Because of their disproportionate share of minimum wage jobs, women were also hit harder by the COVID-19 pandemic in Dallas.
 Another issue faced by women across the world and in Dallas specifically is access to childcare.
 Often times, women perform vital home and childcare tasks to support their family.
-The Texas Women’s Foundation has helped 247 families get access to quality childcare in the past three years.
+The Texas Women’s Foundation has helped families get access to quality childcare in the past three years.
 At the University of Texas at Dallas, we recognize it is important to advocate for not just women, but all marginalized genders in working to achieve Gender Equality.
 The following highlights provide an overview of the work we have done to support women and the LGBTQ+ community on campus.

 Highlights